ARTFL-Project/PhiloLogic4/README.rst

 If you are going to be the only PhiloLogic user on your machine, you probably want to set up a repository in your home directory.
 If your setting it up for shared use, you should make sure the repository is accessible by whoever is going to load databases on your system.
+However, shared use is not advisable if you will be commiting code to github.

 For the rest of this document, we will assume the PhiloLogic source code is installed in your home directory at ~/PhiloLogic4/